 The cave has been around since the 11 century when Hayam Wuruk a Majapahit King ruled Bali.
-Almost the entire sculpture and statue in the cave representing a Hindu figure.
+Almost the entire sculpture and statue in the cave represent a Hindu figure.
 But there is one Buddhist sculpture found next to the river.
-People believe that the cave likewise used by Buddhists as well once.
+People believe that the cave was likewise used by Buddhists as well once.

-Elephant Cave Attraction
+Elephant Cave Attractions

 The elephant cave area is divided into 2 main parts.
-The first part representing a Hindu site.
+The first part represents a Hindu site.
 The statue of Trilingga and Ganesha inside the cave is a sacred religious place for Hindu people.
 In the opposite direction, there is 13 Buddhist stupa carved in stone.

 Inside the cave, there are three statues of God’s manifestation (Syiva, Brahma, Vishnu).
 And the God of knowledge Ganesha.
 The cave is sacred and the holiest place of all.
 As a place to worship God, it’s where the locals and Hindu priests bring an offering and pray.